datasciencecampus/road-data-dump/README.md

 * Date inputs.
 * Output all parameters to cache for pipeline execution.
 * Action button to execute run.
+* Pipeline adjusted to read parameters from cache.
+* Only execute pipeline if user Email is validated.

 ### Version 1.1